Balwearie High School: Curriculum

 A high staying on rate is reflected in large numbers gaining employment, training or Further or Higher Education.

 The school originally won a Charter Mark Award for excellence in public service in 2001, this has now been renewed.
 The school also has the Schools Curriculum Award.

 Balwearie is known for having a large sciences department as well as a STEM programme started by former rector Dr James More which involves 6th year sciences students visiting catchment primary schools to encourage future Balwearie pupils to take an interest in science.

 Recently pupils in an Alternative Curriculum Group won a Fife Excellence Award and the magazine club won the Scotsman/Royal Bank of Scotland 'Design a Newspaper'.
 More recently, a Young Enterprise company in the school scooped two of the three trophies.

 The school is also part of the Erasmus Programme, going on over the two sessions of 2015/16 and 2016/17.

 School Board and Parent Council

-Balwearie is supported by a School Board and a Parent Council – the Balwearie High School Association.
-The Balwearie High School Association provides volunteers for many of the school's social events, including the biennial School Musical.
+Balwearie is supported by a School Board and a Parent Council – the Balwearie Parent & Carer Voice.
+The Balwearie Parent & Carer Voice provides volunteers for many of the school's social events, including the biennial School Musical.